tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 ### API keys {#api_keys}

 Most APIs require you to sign up for an API key in order to use the API.
-The API key is a long string that you usually include either in the request URL or in a header.
+The API key is a long string that you usually include either in the request URL or request header.
 The API key mainly functions as a way to identify the person making the API call (authenticating you to use the API).
 The API key is associated with a specific app that you register.

 The company producing the API might use the API key for any of the following: